-- (41) In addition, the involvement of stakeholders of the scheme will be ensured by the organization of technical panels and other events. - (42) The evaluation results will constitute a solid background for assessing future aid schemes ex ante at national and regional levels.
-The Ministry of Economic Development will make use of them to highlight potential improvements to consider when developing similar aid measures or a follow-up to the aid scheme. - (43) The collected data will remain at the disposal of the Ministry of Economic Development for future studies and consideration in greater depth.
+- (46) The outcome of the evaluation of the aid scheme will be made public on the Ministry of Economic Development's website.
+It may also be published subsequently in other forms, as specific contributions on the findings of the evaluation exercise included in periodicals produced by the Ministry of Economic Development, such as the Report on support measures for economic and productive activities. - (47) In addition, the involvement of stakeholders of the scheme will be ensured by the organization of technical panels and other events. - (48) The evaluation results will constitute a solid background for assessing future aid schemes ex ante at national and regional levels.
+The Ministry of Economic Development will make use of them to highlight potential improvements to consider when developing similar aid measures or a follow-up to the aid scheme. - (49) The collected data will remain at the disposal of the Ministry of Economic Development for future studies and consideration in greater depth.
 Such data may be made available on request to academic institutions or other authorities granting aid to businesses in order to ensure that the impact of such aid can be measured in a similar and consistent manner.
+The collected data will also be made available to the European Commission for purposes of verification and replicability.